A Classroom Discussion on the Week’s Events

 And to the 80 percent?
 The ones who do think Paterno was treated badly?
 Richards estimated, based on consuming various media this week, that “98 percent of the people think that you 80 percent are out of your minds.
 And you’re not out of your minds.
 You’re not.
 That’s the complexity.
 We’re offering you a way to see that.
 Is that cool?
 You got that?

 “You know what these people around the United States are asking you?” he continued.
 “They’re saying, ‘What kind of a person are you?’
 Whoa.
 And now you’ve got to ask yourself, ‘What kind of person am I?’
 That’s a big question.
 So don’t run from that.
 Stay with the questions.”

 This kind of nuanced conversation lasted for about an hour.
 The class was filmed by WPSU, and I’m hoping the footage will be made available for viewing.
 You can get another sense of the conversation by checking out the “backchannel” conversation on Twitter, with the #soc119 hashtag.

 Class ended most unexpectedly.
 “We’ve never done this before,” Richards said.
 “I think we need a ‘We are.’”
 His words were greeted by applause, and laughter when he added, “This is a race class, so the black and brown people, you’re gonna start.”

 May I say that I don’t always love that cheer?
 It feels forced, sometimes, and like a lot of journalists, I’ve got a pretty well developed cynical side.
 So I was surprised that as the class cheered, I found myself tearing up.

 Lori Shontz, senior editor

-Entry filed under: Campus events, Campus issues, College of the Liberal Arts, Joe Paterno, Sandusky scandal, Undergraduate education, Undergraduate students.
+Entry filed under: Campus events, Campus issues, Joe Paterno, Liberal Arts, Sandusky scandal, Undergraduate education, Undergraduate students.
 Tags: Department of Sociology, Joe Paterno, Laurie Mulvey, Sam Richards.